-As of December 31, 2008, the Company had grouped money market funds and certificates of deposit using a Level 1 valuation because market prices are readily available in active markets.
-As of December 31, 2008, the Company had grouped commercial paper, U.S. government agency obligations and U.S. corporate debt securities using a Level 2 valuation because quoted prices for identical or similar assets are available in markets that are not active.
-As of December 31, 2008, the fair value of the Company's assets grouped using a Level 3 valuation consisted of ARS as well as a related put option described below.
-ARS are long-term variable rate bonds tied to short-term interest rates that may reset through a "Dutch auction" process that are designed to occur every seven to 35 days.
+As of December 31, 2009, the Company had grouped money market funds and certificates of deposit using a Level 1 valuation because market prices are readily available in active markets.
+As of December 31, 2009, the Company had grouped commercial paper, U.S. government agency obligations and U.S. corporate debt securities using a Level 2 valuation because quoted prices for identical or similar assets are available in markets that are not active.
+As of December 31, 2009, the fair value of the Company's assets grouped using a Level 3 valuation consisted of ARS as well as a related put option described below.

-Historically, the carrying value (par value) of the ARS approximated fair market value due to the resetting of variable interest rates.
-Beginning in mid-February 2008 and continuing throughout the period ended December 31, 2008, however, the auctions for ARS then held by the Company were unsuccessful.
+Historically, the carrying value (par value) of the ARS approximated fair market value due to the resetting of variable interest rates in a "Dutch auction" process.
+Beginning in mid-February 2008 and continuing throughout the period ended December 31, 2009, however, the auctions for ARS then held by the Company failed.
 As a result, the interest rates on ARS reset to the maximum rate per the applicable investment offering statements.
 The Company will not be able to liquidate affected ARS until a future auction on these investments is successful, a buyer is found outside the auction process, the securities are called or refinanced by the issuer, or the securities mature.
 Due to these liquidity issues, the Company performed a discounted cash flow analysis to determine the estimated fair value of these investments.
 The discounted cash flow analysis performed by the Company considered the timing of expected future successful auctions, the impact of extended periods of maximum interest rates, collateralization of underlying security investments and the creditworthiness of the issuer.
-The discounted cash flow analysis performed as of December 31, 2008 assumes a weighted average discount rate of 6.275% and expected term of five years.
+The discounted cash flow analysis performed as of December 31, 2009 assumes a weighted average discount rate of 3.98% and expected term of five years.
 The discount rate was determined using a proxy based upon the current market rates for similar debt offerings within the AAA-rated ARS market.
 The expected term was based on management's estimate of future liquidity.
-As a result, as of December 31, 2008, the Company has estimated an aggregate loss of \$50.1 million, of which \$37.2 million was related to the impairment of ARS deemed to be temporary and included in accumulated other comprehensive income (loss) within stockholders' equity, and of which \$12.9 million was related to the impairment of ARS deemed other-than-temporary and included in gain (loss) on investments, net in the consolidated statement of operations.
+As a result, as of December 31, 2009, the Company has estimated an aggregate loss of \$30.4 million, of which \$20.8 million was related to the impairment of ARS deemed to be temporary and included in accumulated other comprehensive income (loss) within stockholders' equity, and of which \$9.6 million was related to the impairment of ARS deemed other-than-temporary and included in gain (loss) on investments, net in the 2009 and 2008 consolidated statements of operations on a cumulative basis.
+The discounted cash flow analysis performed as of December 31, 2008 for ARS assumed a weighted average discount rate of 6.275% and expected term of five years.
+As a result, as of that date, the Company had estimated an aggregate loss of \$50.1 million, of which \$37.2 million was related to the impairment of ARS then deemed to be temporary and included within stockholders' equity, and of which \$12.9 million was related to the impairment deemed to be other-than-temporary and included in gain (loss) on investments, net in the 2008 consolidated statement of operations.

-The Company's ARS are primarily AAA-rated bonds, most of which are collateralized by federally guaranteed student loans as part of the Federal Family Education Loan Program through the United States Department of Education.
+The ARS the Company holds are primarily AAA-rated bonds, most of which are collateralized by federally guaranteed student loans as part of the Federal Family Education Loan Program through the U.S. Department of

+Education.
 The Company believes the quality of the collateral underlying these securities will enable it to recover the Company's principal balance.